vibha-015/DevRev_Task/README.md

 ## DevRev Snaps TypeScript Template

-This repository contains a template for the functions that can be deployed as part of Snap-Ins.
+This repository contains a starter code which was used as a template to build the snap-in.

 ### Getting started with the template
-1. we first C=create a new folder in our device for this template.
+1. we first C=create a new folder in our device for this starter code.
 2. In the new folder, we can add functions at path `src/functions` where the folder name corresponds to the function name in our manifest file.
 3. Each function we add will also need to be mentioned in `src/function-factory.ts` .